 Originally in Company E Moses Monroe transferred to the 5th Michigan Infantry in June of 1864 when the regiments were consolidated.
 He was wounded on April 6, 1865 at Sayler’s Creek, Virginia, near Appomattox and died of his wounds on April 23.

-Fourteen other former members of the 3rd Michigan died in April of 1865, and another 4 in May.
+Eleven other former members of the 3rd Michigan died in April of 1865, and another three in May.
 For example, Casper Thenner, sick from disease, had just returned to his home in Grand Rapids when he died on May 27, and was interred in what is now an unmarked grave in Oak Hill (south) cemetery.

 Perhaps the last man to die as a direct consequence of the war was Samuel Thurston of Company C. According to the Grand Rapids Herald of February 9, 1897,

 “After carrying a rebel bullet in his right lung for over thirty years” Thurston, who was an inmate of the Michigan Soldiers' Home “has given up the fight.
 The bullet had for over thirty years been ploughing its way downward through the tissues of the lungs, and yesterday afternoon dropped out, death being almost instantaneous.
 The ball was covered with a linen patch, just as it had left the rifle of some rebel soldier, the patch and bullet being firmly connected.
 At 2 o'clock yesterday morning Thurston was taken to the hospital, having been in usual good health up to a short time before that.
 In the afternoon he complained to his nurse that his heart pained him, and while she was gone to secure a hot water application Thurston died.”

 Last man standing. . .